 The Ingress is only half of the solution though and by itself has no real effect.
 You need an Ingress Controller to actually execute the routing you define in an Ingress.
-While there are a number of Ingress controllers to choose from, Kubernetes formally supports only ingress-gce/GLBC and ingress-nginx the latter of which I will be using.
+While there are a number of Ingress controllers to choose from, Kubernetes formally supports only ingress-gce/GLBC and ingress-nginx.
+We’ll actually be using the NGINX Kubernetes Ingress.

 This diagram shows our goal workflow.

 - Our clients will hit any number of application URLs that we have, which will all route to one or more HAProxy machines.